 Florida Family Law Attorney

-Florida Family Laws are much more complex than just getting people divorced.
+Florida family laws are much more complex than just getting people divorced.
 Steven D. Miller, P.A. is a Florida family law attorney who represents clients with a wide range of legal needs.
 These include preparation for marriage, divorce, and legal issues that arise after a divorce is complete.

 The big day has come and gone and it just isn’t working out.
 “Time to leave . . .
 Call Steve.”
 Look, if you’ve given it your best shot and need to get out, do it.
 Florida is a no-fault state meaning that you do not need to allege any specific reason, just that the marriage is irretrievably broken and you want to dissolve the marriage.
 If you meet the jurisdictional requirement of being a Florida resident for at least 6 months, you can get divorced.
+Choose Steven D. Miller, P.A. as your Florida family law attorney and you will not be disappointed.
+Here is what we have to offer:

-Getting a Good Lawyer is Important
+Getting a Good Florida Family Law Lawyer is Important

-Here’s what I know – A good Florida family law lawyer should be able to tell you, with reasonable certainty, whether a case will settle on the first day, reach mediation or go to trial.
+Here’s what I know – A good Florida family law attorney should be able to tell you, with reasonable certainty, whether a case will settle on the first day, reach mediation or go to trial.
 Yes, we need a certain amount of information to formulate an opinion.
 That said, you will have most of the information necessary for me to form and render a reasonable opinion about the resolution of all issues.

 It’s not rocket science; instead, it’s about understanding the issues and how they get resolved.
 Yes, sometimes motions, hearings and depositions are necessary but not most of the time.
 If there are significant property issues, then it takes much more time and money.